Bounds on the Bondi Energy by a Flux of Curvature: Introduction

 Moreover, the norms with respect to which we measure these quantities must be compatible with the $L^2$-curvature regularity level.
 The specific norms we use are listed in Theorem \ref{the.thm} below and justified in detail in \cite{alex_shao:nc_inf, kl_rod:cg}.

 The main result of this paper states that, if the deviation between $\mc{N}$ and $\mc{N}_{\rm S}$, as described above, is sufficiently small, then the Bondi energy of $\mc{N}$, expressed via \eqref{Bondi.def} with respect to a family of spherical cuts $\fol{\Sigma}{y}$ satisfying \eqref{lim}, will be comparably close to the Schwarzschild mass $m_{\rm S}$ associated with $\mc{N}_{\rm S}$.
-Similar estimates hold for the angular momentum and the rate of energy loss; see Theorem \ref{the.thm} below.
+Similar estimates hold for the rate of energy loss; see Theorem \ref{the.thm} below.

 To obtain these conclusions, we rely crucially on the main results of our previous article \cite{alex_shao:nc_inf}, which can roughly summarized as follows. \emph{Assume that the deviation between $\mc{N}$, with a given geodesic foliation, and $\mc{N}_{\rm S}$ are small}, in the sense that: \begin{itemize} \item The curvature flux deviation $\mc{F}$ defined in \eqref{flux_dev} is sufficiently small.